 - Use cream AND butter to make creamy mashed potatoes, the perfect topping to the beef mixture.

 - Grated cheese on top!
-This is a game change.
-For ease, I used tasty (cheddar) cheese, but it is traditionally made with Emmental.
+This is a game-changer.
+For ease, I used tasty (cheddar) cheese, but it is traditionally made with Emmental or gruyère cheese.

 What does the name Hachis Parmentier mean?